Ghitzarino/Client-Server-App/README.md

 Implementation Details:

--Data Integrity: The code ensures proper handling of all operations to avoid data loss and communication issues.
+    - Data Integrity: The code ensures proper handling of all operations to avoid data loss and communication issues.
--Wildcard Topics: Topics support wildcard patterns for flexible subscriptions.
+    - Wildcard Topics: Topics support wildcard patterns for flexible subscriptions.
--Unique Client IDs: Duplicate IDs are not allowed.
+    - Unique Client IDs: Duplicate IDs are not allowed.
 If a client attempts to connect with an existing ID, the connection is automatically terminated.
--Server Shutdown: When the server shuts down, all connected clients are gracefully disconnected.
+    - Server Shutdown: When the server shuts down, all connected clients are gracefully disconnected.
--Efficient Networking: The Nagle algorithm is disabled for improved real-time communication.
+    - Efficient Networking: The Nagle algorithm is disabled for improved real-time communication.
--Resource Management: Memory allocation for file descriptors and topic lists is static, with a limit on the number of concurrent clients.
+    - Resource Management: Memory allocation for file descriptors and topic lists is static, with a limit on the number of concurrent clients.
     -Byte Order: Network byte order conversions are correctly handled throughout.

 This project showcases a custom application-layer protocol designed for efficient and reliable communication between clients and the server.
 It was a rewarding experience, improving my understanding